open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

 NOT intended to be used by the end user and will NOT be exposed in the OpenTelemetry API package.

-Logging Library SDK is comprised of the following.
+Logging Library SDK contains the following components:

 ### LogEmitterProvider